MaksimKalitsev/ObjectRecognizer/README.md

 **This project is a demonstration app written in Kotlin.**

 **Used technologies:**
--Kotlin
+- Kotlin
--Machine Learning (TensorFlow Lite)
+- Machine Learning (TensorFlow Lite)
--Jetpack Compose
+- Jetpack Compose
 - Hilt

   **Features:**